ConradKhakhria/robot-database-script/README.md

 # This is a simple script for creating and deleting experiments in the Microsoft SQL database.

-This utility offers three commands
+This utility has two commands
 - new-experiment [filename]:
     This adds a new experiment to the database using the parameters given in the config file supplied